arangodb/arangodb/Documentation/DocuBlocks/Rest/User Management/README.md

 default database access level, it defaults to *No access*.
 You need permission to the *_system* database in order to execute this REST call.

+Note that for technical reasons this currently only works in single server mode.
+For clusters, use the PUT verb and an explicit setting for now.

 @RESTRETURNCODES

 @RESTRETURNCODE{202}